 Though I’m passionate about the digital world, my faith and family is the universe you’ll find this world in.
 There is so much out there and it’s easy to get lost in it all.
 By grounding myself to God and my loved ones, I’ve found beauty and clarity on what truly matters to me in this life.

-For the last 20 years I have been a digital technologist, specializing in search, content strategy, and application development management.
-I’ve earned my Master of Science from Carnegie Mellon University in Information Technology – eBusiness.
+For the last 20 years I have been a marketing technologist, specializing in search, content strategy, and dev management.
+I’ve earned my Master’s of Science from Carnegie Mellon University in Information Technology – eBusiness.

 My academic research focuses on the role of digital entrepreneurship in emerging markets of developing countries.
 In particular, I am interested in solutions that can enhance the capability and performance of entrepreneurs globally.